mcguinlu/robvis/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Omitted the redundant 'Quickly' from the title field of the DESCRIPTION file
+* Removed the directed quotations in the Description field of the DESCRIPTION file, e.g. "traffic light" is now traffic light.
-* Added links to relevant references to the description field of the DESCRIPTION
+* Added small executable examples to the Rd-files of the functions contained in this package.

 ## Test environments
 * Windows 10 (local), R 3.5.0